 Mother’s Choice is another great option.
 This organization is devoted to helping out mothers in distress and young mothers in crisis.

 Where can I donate baby clothes in Hong Kong?

 For infant and kids’ clothing, we highly recommend donating to Christian Action.
 Working with the disadvantaged and marginalized in Hong Kong, Christian Action always needs infant and child clothing.
-Free up closet space and do a good deed at the same time.

 Where can I donate electrical appliances in Hong Kong?